yurykorzun/unity-react-native-demo/README.md

 This repo is supposed to show an example of a Unity project with React Native app integrated into it.
 Unfortunately, XCode project that is exported with Unity >2017 breaks React Native rendering.
-It works as expected with an Android project and an XCode project generated for to run on a Simulator.
+It works as expected in an Android project and in an XCode project for a Simulator.

 How to test this project:
 1. Navigate to folder ReactNative